 On the other hand, Chihuahuas are picky eaters thus try out different brands to see which one your Chihuahua prefers or eats more.
 For both, avoid processed foods that are meant for humans such as pepperoni, fried chicken, cheeseburgers, and instead go for more natural if you must offer them human food.

-Conclusion: Which is better dog for Child Friendly morkie Vs Chihuahua?
+Conclusion: Which is a better dog for Child Friendly morkie Vs Chihuahua?